ericvpineda/rke-construction/notes.md

 Problems:
 - navbar shutters on link press
 - some images resize to different sizes
-- how to connect jwt verification with login header on navbar
+- fetch route to login shows username and password in navigation url

 Completed